-The Head of Paid Service is responsible for the strategic management of the authority as a whole.
+The Head of Paid Service (Chief Executive) is a statutory role and is responsible for the strategic management and running of the authority as a whole.
 They are required to report to and provide information for the Cabinet, the Council, the Overview and Scrutiny Commission and other Committees.
-They are responsible for establishing a framework for management direction, style and standards and for monitoring the performance of the organisation
+They are responsible for establishing a framework for management direction, style and standards and for monitoring the performance of the organisation.
+As head of the officer staff, the Chief Executive oversees the employment and conditions of staff.
+A Deputy Chief Executive was appointed to the Council in June 2018.